PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 16:44:37
+Last updated: 2024-04-05 16:45:10
-Random Quote: People come into our lives exactly when they should. - Nina Locke
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder